-We have established procedures for customers that wish to bring a concern to our attention and encourage you to follow the complaint procedures outlined here.
+We have established procedures for customers who wish to bring a concern to our attention and encourage you to follow the complaint procedures outlined here.

-We work hard to ensure that your complaint is acknowledged and investigated in a timely manner.
-We will do our best to provide a response detailing your concern and the appropriate resolution or explanation within 90 days from the date that the complaint was received.
-In the event that we are unable to respond within that time period, a notice will be provided to you outlining the reasons for the delay and the estimated completion date of the investigation and you will also have the right to contact the Ombudsman for Banking Services and Investments.
+We work hard to ensure your complaint is acknowledged and investigated in a timely manner.
+We will do our best to provide a response detailing your concern and the appropriate resolution or explanation within 90 days from the date the complaint was received.
+In the event that we are unable to respond within this time period, a notice will be provided to you outlining the reasons for the delay and the estimated completion date of the investigation and you will also have the right to contact the OBSI.

 Chief Operating Officer

 PNC Bank Canada Branch